LaReL-WS/LaReL-WS.github.io/submission.md

 # Call for Papers

 We welcome submissions on the following and related topics:

 * Instruction Following
-* Language as Side-information in RL
+* Language as External Knowledge Source in RL
 * Language as Representation in RL
 * RL with Natural Language State and Action Space
 * Embodied and Interactive Question Answering